top of page

 Frequency and Duration

 Deep watering involves applying water until it penetrates the soil to a depth of 6-8 inches.
 This method promotes the development of deep roots, making your lawn more resilient during dry periods.
+Remember, a well-watered lawn is better equipped to withstand drought conditions.

 Watering Techniques